beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction-content.md

-# Introduction
+Intro text

-## This is the intro page
+## What is Begin?

-Hi there.
+What is Begin text

+## Hello world

+Hello world text